 Tazarotene is a compound similar to vitamin A. It helps the skin to renew itself more quickly and may improve the appearance and texture of skin.

 The Avage brand of tazarotene cream is used to reduce the appearance of fine wrinkles on the face, mottled light and dark skin patches on the face, and benign facial lentigines (non-cancerous freckles) in adults and adolescents who are at least 17 years old.

-The Fabior and Tazorac brands of tazarotene topical are used to treat acne vulgaris in adults and adolescents who are at least 12 years old.
+The Fabior and Tazorac brands of Avage are used to treat acne vulgaris in adults and adolescents who are at least 12 years old.

 Tazorac is also used to treat plaque psoriasis (raised, silvery flaking of the skin) in adults.

 Avage may also be used for purposes not listed in this medication guide.

 Avage can harm an unborn baby or cause birth defects.
 Do not use if you are pregnant.
 You must have a negative pregnancy test within 2 weeks before starting this treatment.

 Stop using this medicine and tell your doctor right away if you become pregnant, if you stop using birth control, or if you miss a menstrual period.

 You should not use Avage if you are allergic to it, or if you are pregnant or may become pregnant.

 To make sure Avage is safe for you, tell your doctor if you have: